thecodefoundation/Vison-WoC-Backend/README.md

 Happy Searching :D

 ### Todo
-1. Crawler
+1. Crawler: <br>
-    [-] Update sqlite to postgresql: We want to store the data in a psql database instead of a sqlite database.
+    - [ ] Update sqlite to postgresql: We want to store the data in a psql database instead of a sqlite database.<br>
-    [-] Avoid repetition of links: If links visited by the crawler are repeated, the crawler can fall into an infinite trap.
+    - [ ] Avoid repetition of links: If links visited by the crawler are repeated, the crawler can fall into an infinite trap.
 If a link is already visited then it must be skipped.